-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each Discussion.
 Each thread must be 400 words.
-Each thread must also be supported with at least 3 peer-reviewed, scholarly sources cited in current APA format.
+Each thread must also be supported with at least 2 scholarly citations in addition to the textbook cited in current APA format.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200 words.
-Each reply must be supported with at least 1 peer-reviewed, scholarly source cited in current APA format.
+Each reply must be supported with at least 2 peer-reviewed, scholarly source cited in current APA format.

 Each student is required to complete 2 separate analysis papers on the selected topics.
 Each paper must be 3–5 pages and must be supported by at least 3 scholarly sources in current APA format.

 Integrative Final Project Assignment

 Each student will complete a final project of at least 10 pages that will integrate all knowledge gained from the course.
 The project will be based upon 1 of the given topics located within the course.
 Each student must use a minimum of 10 peer-reviewed journal articles and adhere to current APA format.